 These species were introduced for sport.
 Wallabies were released near Waimate in 1874, and are mainly confined to the Hunters Hills.
-Tahr (thar) and chamois were released in 1904 and 1907 respectively at Aoraki/Mt Cook, and soon spread to other mountain areas.
+Tahr (also spelled thar) and chamois were released in 1904 and 1907 respectively at Aoraki/Mt Cook, and soon spread to other mountain areas.
 All three are periodically culled to reduce damage to native vegetation.

 Heavy rabbit infestations remain a periodic problem, particularly in the Mackenzie Country.
 In the 1950s rabbits were brought under control with poison, but by the 1980s their numbers had increased again.
-In the 1990s Mackenzie Country farmers were implicated in the illegal introduction of the rabbit-killing calicivirus.
-Some rabbits are now immune to the virus.
+In the 1990s, Mackenzie Country farmers were implicated in the illegal introduction of the rabbit-killing calicivirus, to which some rabbits are now immune.

 South Canterbury is in the territory of the Ngāi Tahu people.
 The lines of earlier South Island iwi (tribes) – Ngāti Mamoe and Waitaha – merged into those of Ngāi Tahu, but are especially strong in the region.

 The founding ancestor of the Waitaha tribe was Rākaihautū, who arrived at the top of the South Island in his canoe, Uruao.
 Leaving his son Rokohouia with the canoe, he made the first known exploration of the South Island’s interior.
 At Waihao (near Morven) he met up with Rokohouia, who had brought the canoe down the east coast.
 The Waihao marae is one of the main centres for Waitaha.